rahulrajaero/Jupyter-Notebook/WebScrapping/Disney Movie Project/README.md

-This Projects taught me several things not  only as a machine learning but more than that side hustle in doing and end-to-end project.
+This Projects taught me several things not  only as a machine learning but more than that side hustle in doing an end-to-end project.
 Like reading the libraries actual code, writing comments, docs, etc... and more importantly *how to get things done* for example googling technique, reading others comments i.e. communications.

 Still a lot to do and learn in this project.
 Working on the same.